Zantop International Airlines: Freight contracts

 In the 1990s Zantop continued the military LogAir Contract until its expiration in late 1991.
 These routes were well served by Zantop - their best on-time performer (at least on paper) serving many military bases from coast to coast.
 Electra hubs for this contract included Robins AFB in Warner Robins, Georgia and Hill AFB in Ogden, Utah; the Convair was flown through Dayton, Ohio and points north.

 ZIA began its overseas Electra L-188 contracts with Channel Express of Bournemouth, England in the latter part of 1989.
 Contracts included flying fresh flowers and newspapers from inland England to the English Channel Islands of Jersey and Guernsey.
 Additional contracts included Her Majesty's Mail and Parcel Post, UPS and occasionally FEDEX.
 UPS was flown initially from Southend at the mouth of the River Thames to Cologne, Germany.
 From Cologne (Köln) ZIA flew to Zaragosa, Spain.

 In Alaska ZIA contracted with Lynden Air Cargo flying Electra L-188s.
 The US Postmaster was known to come on board to postmark freight being transported from Anchorage to the outback.
 The Electra was known to carry 30,000 pounds of frozen fish back to Anchorage.
 Points served in Alaska included Anchorage, Bethel, Aniak, St. Mary's, Dillingham, King Salmon, Nome, Kotzebue, Kodiak, and several other cities.

 ZIA also contracted with the Norwegian shipping and air cargo carrier Fred Olsen Shipping Company to fly DHL contracts from Copenhagen, Denmark to Nuremberg, Germany and on to Bergamo, Italy.
 The following day the route was retraced adding Billund, Denmark on the return trip.
 Sunday afternoons provided a daylight flight over the German, Italian, and Swiss Alps.

 Fleet

-10 - Douglas DC-3 from 1953 to 1969.

-6 - Douglas DC-4 from 1959 to 1965.